 The Vulnerability and Risk Assessment evaluates SLR impacts at 0, 6, 12, 18 and 24-inches of SLR.
 It also includes a high level evaluation of a high-range end-of-century SLR scenario of 68-inches.
 The assessment considers impacts by annual high tides (referred to as “king tides”) and an extreme high tide event with storm surge equivalent to a 100-year water level in Budd Inlet.

 A vulnerability assessment is the process of identifying, quantifying and prioritizing (or ranking) the vulnerabilities in a system.
 A risk assessment is the determination of quantitative or qualitative estimate of risk related to a well-defined situation and a recognized threat.
 Vulnerability refers to the inability (of a system or unit) to withstand the effects of a hostile environment.
 A risk is the potential for loss damage or destruction of an asset as a result of a threat exploiting a vulnerability.
 Risk is the intersection of assets, threats, and vulnerabilities.

 Since completing the Vulnerability and Risk Assessment, the project team has focused its efforts on linking Downtown flooding vulnerabilities with the potential adaptation strategies that could be used to protect Downtown.
-Learn more and view the potential strategies on our SLR Adaptation Strategies webpage.
+To learn more, review the Draft Sea Level Rise Response Plan on our Sea Level Rise page.